Kazuchika Okada: Feud with Hiroshi Tanahashi (2012–2016)

 In May, Okada took part in NJPW's North American tour, during which he received a rematch for the IWGP Heavyweight Championship.
 On May 17 at War of the Worlds in New York City, Okada unsuccessfully challenged Styles for the title in a three-way match, which also included Michael Elgin, whom Styles pinned for the win.
 Okada received another shot at the title on May 25 at Back to the Yokohama Arena, but was again defeated by Styles.
 From July 21 to August 8, Okada took part in the 2014 G1 Climax, where he won his block with a record of eight wins and two losses, which included a win over Styles, advancing to the finals.
 On August 10, Okada defeated Chaos stablemate Shinsuke Nakamura to win the 2014 G1 Climax.
 On September 21 at Destruction in Kobe, Okada teamed with Yoshi-Hashi to unsuccessfully challenge Bullet Club's Doc Gallows and Karl Anderson for the IWGP Tag Team Championship.
 Two days later at Destruction in Okayama, Okada successfully defended his IWGP Heavyweight Championship number one contender's contract against Karl Anderson.
 On October 13 at King of Pro-Wrestling, Okada made another successful defense of his contract against Tetsuya Naito.
 The following month, Okada once again teamed up with Yoshi-Hashi for the 2014 World Tag League.
 The team finished their block with a record of four wins and three losses, failing to advance to the finals.
 On January 4, 2015, at Wrestle Kingdom 9 in Tokyo Dome, Okada received his shot at the IWGP Heavyweight Championship, but was defeated by the defending champion, Hiroshi Tanahashi.
-Okada then started a stoyline, where the loss to Tanahashi had broken him both physically and mentally, causing him to enter a slump.
+Okada then started a storyline, where the loss to Tanahashi had broken him both physically and mentally, causing him to enter a slump.
 This led to a rivalry between him and Bullet Club's Bad Luck Fale, who scored several pinfall wins over Okada, including in the first round of the 2015 New Japan Cup.
 Okada finally defeated Fale in a singles match on April 5 at Invasion Attack 2015, after which he announced his intention of regaining the IWGP Heavyweight Championship by attacking A.J.
 Styles at the conclusion of the event.